About THE WORK

 These mixed media sculptures, made mostly from clay, represent balance through dichotomous ideas and are in support of protest, revolution, and protection of the environment.

-These sculptures are made from clay, wood, tesserae, wire, paint, glitter, glaze, rope, and lights.
+These sculptures are made from clay, wood, tesserae, wire, metal, paint, glitter, glaze, resin, rope, and lights.
 Each skull is handmade from clay.
 The sculptures represent balance through a coupling of opposite principles: masculine and feminine, nature and nurture, life and death, light and dark, growth and decay, celebration and mourning, past and future.

 My art aims to be a voice for the empowerment of people in need in an increasingly global community.
 Each sculpture has its own personality and is a meditation on life's condition.